pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 iOS, a developer will need to install binaries for both the simulator and physical devices.

-## Potential solutions or mitigations

 Python currently provides `universal2` wheels to support x86_64 and ARM64 in a single wheel.
 This is effectively a "fat wheel" format; the `.dylib` files contained in the wheel are fat binaries containing both x86_64 and ARM64 slices.

+## Potential solutions or mitigations

-However, "Universal2" is a macOS-specific definition that encompasses the scope of the specific "Apple Silicon" transition ("Universal" wheels also existed historically for the PowerPC to Intel transition).
+"Universal2" is a macOS-specific definition that encompasses the scope of the specific "Apple Silicon" transition ("Universal" wheels also existed historically for the PowerPC to Intel transition).
 Even inside the Apple ecosystem, iOS, tvOS, and watchOS all have different combinations of supported